-Finally, threats are those situations or characteristics that do not directly depend on the group but which affect negatively.
+Finally, threats are those situations or characteristics that do not directly depend on the group but affect negatively.

 Still, a considerable number of the population in the United States (37%) believe that immigrants are negative for their country.

-And finally, there are other immigrant groups such as Asians and Europeans who have a better reputation than Hispanics.
+Finally, there are other immigrant groups such as Asians and Europeans who have a better reputation than Hispanics.

 Thanks for sharing on social networks.
-And again, if you have a business, company or work on your own, and you need to have better communication with your public and have more tools to increase your sales, here I am, for your graphic design and website needs.
+And again, if you have a business, company, or work on your own, and you need to have better communication with your public and have more tools to increase your sales, here I am, for your graphic design and website needs.

 Your logo and your website are the face of your business.
 Thinking about design is not thinking only on lines, shapes or colors; is to think about showing you are professional, reliable and likable.